-newkp=1 1 to generate a new admin key pair 0 to use an existing admin key pair.
+newkp=1 1 to generate a new administrator key pair

+0 to use an existing administrator key pair.

-keysplit=1 When newkp is 1, this determines the number of private key components.
+keysplit=1 When newkp is 1, this determines the number of private key omponents.

 Note: If the existing keypair uses multiple private key parts, all private key parts must be stored in the same directory.